Mehlville School District: MOSAIC

-MOSAIC, located in Mehlville, is the newest school in the district.
-It opened in 2017, though the building where it is housed opened back in the 19th century as St. John's School.
+MOSAIC, often referred to as Mosaic Elementary School, is the newest school in the district.
+It is located in Mehlville and opened in 2017, though the building where it is housed opened back in the 19th century as St. John's School, and would later become the first building to house Mehlville High School.
 MOSAIC is an acronym for Mehlville and Oakville Students Achieve, Imagine and Create.
 The school offers "a unique learning experience that allows for increased student choice and personalized learning."
-Mehlville, however, does not provide transportation for MOSAIC students.
+The district provides bus transportation from each of the other elementaries to MOSAIC after the busses drop off the students at the schools.
+Due to this, it is the latest-starting school in the district.
 The school has a student population of around 250, making it by far the smallest "elementary school" in the district.
 Students come from all over the district, and because the school has no bus routes, it has no set middle school that MOSAIC feeds into.
 Students and their parents effectively get to choose which middle school they want to go to, based on where they live in the district and/or based on personal choice.

 Middle schools

 Middle schools in the Mehlville R-9 School District teach kids from 6th grade (11-12 y/o) to 8th grade (13-14 y/o).

-Every middle school also hosts Academy, a personalized learning program based on STEM/STEAM principles.
-Most Academy students are MOSAIC alumni, since both programs are very similar experiences.
+The middle schools also host Academy, a personalized learning program based on STEM/STEAM principles.
+Academy is primarily designed for students who went through the MOSAIC program at Mosaic Elementary.